 The Investments Club hosts an annual Women in Finance Brunch, a networking/recruiting event that connects women interested in finance with current successful students.
 The keynote speakers are female alumnae working in the field of finance.
 In 2017, the keynote speaker was Ilene Fiszel-Bieler, head of investor relations at State Street Bank in New York.
 In 2018, Melissa Rose '15 BSBA (Finance) of Goldman Sachs returned to campus to be the keynote speaker.
 More than 75 first year and sophomore women attended the brunches.

-The Faces of Eller Student Diversity Initiatives
+The Facets of Eller Diversity Initiatives

 Love inclusivity like we do?
 Join the club.